 In the summer, there is no better way to cool off than to take a dip in the sea or relax on the beach.
 Like the entire Normandy coast, it is a pebble beach so not that comfortable for lying on.

 During the summer months, and particularly on the weekends, Etretat beach is absolutely packed with locals and tourists!
 So if you plan to visit this beach in the summer months, I recommend that you go there early before the crowds!

 “Etretat is becoming more and more amazing.
 Now is the real moment: the beach with all its fine boats; it is superb, and I am enraged not to be more skillful in rendering all this.
-I would need two hands and hundreds of canvases” Claude Monet Quotes
+I would need two hands and hundreds of canvases” Quote Claude Monet

 After exploring the cliffs and walking along the beach, wander through the charming town of Etretat.
 Historically, Etretat was a fishing village.
 However in the 19th century, during the Belle Epoque period, this area became a popular seaside resort.